section-engineering-education/engineering-education/articles/getting-started-with-web-scraping-using-python/index.md

 Second, the URL we are going to use is for the **TOP** posts on Reddit.

-Third, the headers part with "User-Agent" is a browser-related method to not let the server know that you are a bot and restrict your requests number, in order to find out your "User-Agent" you can do a web search for "what is my User-Agent?" in your browser.
+Third, the headers part with "User-Agent" is a browser-related method to not let the server know that you are a bot and restrict your requests number, to find out your "User-Agent" you can do a web search for "what is my User-Agent?" in your browser.

-Finally, we did a get request in order to connect to that URL then to pull out the HTML code for that page using the **Beautiful Soup** library.
+Finally, we did a get request to connect to that URL then to pull out the HTML code for that page using the **Beautiful Soup** library.

 Now let's move on to the next step of building our app:

 Open this [URL](https://old.reddit.com/top/) then press **F12** to inspect the page, you will see the HTML code for it.
-In order to know in what line you can find the HTML code for the element you want to locate, you have to do a right-click on that element then click on inspect.
+To know in what line you can find the HTML code for the element you want to locate, you have to do a right-click on that element then click on inspect.

 After doing the process above on the first title on the page, you can see the following code with a highlight for the tag that holds the data you right-clicked on: